qdrant/landing_page/qdrant-landing/content/documentation/interfaces.md

     qdrant/qdrant
 ```

-**When to use gRPC:** The choice between gRPC and the REST API is a trade-off between convenience and speed. gRPC is a binary protocol and can be more challenging to debug.We recommend switching to it if you are already familiar with Qdrant and are trying to optimize the performance of your application.
+**When to use gRPC:** The choice between gRPC and the REST API is a trade-off between convenience and speed. gRPC is a binary protocol and can be more challenging to debug.
+We recommend using gRPC if you are already familiar with Qdrant and are trying to optimize the performance of your application.

 ## Qdrant Web UI